 Get some additional training on how to service a trans client base and accommodate any additional needs.
 Clients taking HRT (hormone replacement therapy) or frequently changing medications can increase risk of allergic reaction and can also affect their retention.
 Professional Beauty have recently introduced some fantastic resources to help your business become more accessible for your trans clients, so make sure you check this out!

-Diversify your instagram feed by posting more content with clients from the LGBT community (with their permission, of course!) or reposting work from LGBT creators if this is something that you do in terms of content.
+Diversify your instagram feed by posting more content with clients from the LGBT community (with their permission, of course) or reposting work from LGBT creators if this is something that you do in terms of content.
 One simple way to highlight that your salon is LGBT friendly is to simply write something like ‘gorgeous 3D lashes for my amazing client Lizzie [they/them]’ - be sure they are happy for you to use their name if you are doing this, as you of course don’t want to inadvertently ‘out’ someone, and ensure you’re using the correct pronouns.
 Post images of your gay clients who also receive eyelash extensions to show that this typically feminine treatment is not becoming popular for everyone.

 Show your support during Pride month!
 There are lots of ways that you can support the community!
 The best thing you can do if you’re new to this is to learn - look into the history of Pride, speak to LGBT community members and get a better feel for the kind of challenges that the community faces each and every day.
 As well as this, just take the opportunity to celebrate and uplift the LGBT community as a whole!